dille12/OVRDOZE/readme.md

 opens both the box and your inventory: manipulation is done via mouse.
 Shift-click to quickly transfer the item to your inventory.

 ## G THROWS GRENADES
-throws a grenades about where the mouse is.
+throws a grenade about where the mouse is.

 ## USING ITEMS